amorphic/amorphic.github.io/james_stewart_cv.md

 ---

-### [Availery][availery] - _NSW Central Coast, Australia_
-__Consulting DevOps Engineer__ <br> _01/2019 - 03/2019_

-:	Consultant responsible for the migration of talent-matching SaaS [isaptalent][isaptalent] to Amazon Web Services.

-	* Migrated web services from legacy single-VM hosting to AWS utilising EC2, RDS, ELB, S3 and EFS.
-    * Created automated build pipelines using CodeBuild/CodePipeline/CodeDeploy.
-    * Orchestrated infrastructure configuration and deployment using Terraform and Ansible.

----

 ### [Thermeon][thermeon] - _Remote_
 __DevOps Engineer__ <br> _08/2015 - 12/2018_

 :	Member of a geographically distributed DevOps team administering industry-leading automotive rental SaaS [CARS+][cars+].

-	* Migrated services from legacy KVM hosting to Google Cloud Platform (GCP) orchestrated with Terraform, Ansible and Puppet.
+	* Migrated services from legacy hosting to GCP orchestrated with Terraform, Ansible and Puppet.
 	* Designed and developed internal services using Docker containers deployed to Kubernetes (GKE).
 	* Implemented metric/log collection and analysis using Graphite/Grafana and Elasticsearch/Logstash/Kibana.